a01287905-tech/Phase-1/README.md

-EDUCONNECT - PROJECT BY EMI GONZALEZ, DANNA DIAZ, NATALIA
+EDUCONNECT - PROJECT BY EMI GONZALEZ, DANNA DIAZ, NATALIA GONZALEZ

-EDUCONNECT is an app made for students, our goal is to provide extra help to for students who need help in subjects like Math, Biology or History.
+__EDUCONNECT__ is an app made for students, our goal is to provide extra help to for students who need help in subjects like Math, Biology or History.
 We also provide tips to study each subject, and general information for exams.

 VIDEO EXPLAINING THE CODE
 https://drive.google.com/file/d/1qEzanOTLhhYIpysu_-sit1E_YTYD6dT2/view?usp=sharing